capital-G/supercollider-wiki/Setting-up-your-development-environment.md

 postln("Language config stored to" + ~scConfPath);
 ```

 2. In your IDE preferences, set this to be the sclang config file, and reboot sclang.
 In SCIDE, you can do this in the Preferences dialog.
-If you are using sclang by itself on the command line, run it with `-l path/to/sclang_dev_config.yml`.
+If you are using sclang by itself on the command line, run it with `-l path/to/sclang_conf_development.yml`.

+3. When you want to switch back to using sclang for your own enjoyment, simply swap the config file to what it was previously.

+### C++ changes, sclang, and SCIDE

+The IDE runs sclang using PATH on Windows and Linux, and assumes an App Bundle directory structure on macOS.
+This presents a difficulty if you want to use SCIDE to test C++ changes to sclang, because it may accidentally use your system installation of sclang.

+The way to manage this is different on each platform:
+- MacOS: always use the app bundle from the `install` or `SuperCollider` targets to run the IDE.
+- Linux: run the IDE with `PATH="/directory/with/sclang:$PATH" /path/to/scide` (don't include `sclang` in the path, just its containing directory).
+- Windows: since sclang is not usually in PATH by default, and "." is, always run the IDE from the `install` target.